alex-zendesk/garden-vue/README.md

+# What is this?

-The Vue-fication of Zendesk Garden :-)
+The Vue-fication of Zendesk Garden :-) [Garden](https://garden.zendesk.com/css-components/) is Zendesk's awesome CSS framework.
+This project is a Vue-based implementation of the framework similiar to the [React](https://garden.zendesk.com/react-components/) version.

 ## Getting Started